owenjs/formable/apps/docs/docs/form.md

 # Form

-Use the `<Form />` component to create individual forms and combine it with the methods returned for your `useForm` hook.
+Use the `<Form />` component to create individual forms and combine it with the methods returned from your `useForm` hook.

 ```tsx
 import { Form } from "@formatomus/core";